AaltoGIS/GeoHPC/source/index.rst

 Alternatively, you can download the files as a `ZipFile <https://github.com/AaltoGIS/GeoHPC/archive/refs/heads/master.zip>`__.

-Once you have cloned and installed the environment specified in the section **Installing customized HPC environment** you will be able to run the Lessons located under the folder:
+Once you have cloned and installed the environment specified in the section :doc:`Installing customized HPC environment <getting-started/install-env>` you will be able to run the Lessons located under the folder:

 .. code-block:: bash